hui-zhang-adabella/Optimized_Building_Energy_Consumption_Prediction_with_Machine_Learning/README.md

 - **Energy Conservation Strategies**: Investigate the use of predicted consumption data for implementing energy conservation and demand response strategies.

 - **Scaling and Deployment**: Optimize the model for scalability and deployment in diverse building and energy management scenarios.

-## Presentation 📈

-Discover the insights and results of our research in our presentation slides: [Building_Energy_Prediction.pdf](https://github.com/dataclergy/Forecasting-Hourly-Energy-Consumption-with-Python/files/12541980/bems.pdf)

-## Usage Instructions 📝

-1. Access the presentation for detailed insights.
-2. Explore our optimized ensemble model and HBO approach.
-3. Review the code and data analysis to understand our methodology.
-4. Apply the lessons learned to your own energy consumption prediction projects.

 ## Acknowledgments 🙏